rc-tsai/gis-portfolio/Suitability Analysis for Bald Eagle.md

 <br>
 <br>

-The following counties in Georgia are identified as optimal habitats for bald eagles: Liberty, Ware, Camden, Calhoun, and Rabun.
-The optimal habitats are fewer than I expected.
-Limiting variables in this project include lead poisoning risk level, distance to highway, and forest type.
+It is very difficult to see each optimal habitat in the above map.
+The following maps are enlarged versions that highlight the optimal habitats in specific counties.
+In Georgia, the following counties have been identified as optimal habitats for bald eagles: Liberty, Ware, Camden, Calhoun, and Rabun.
+The number of optimal habitats is fewer than I expected.
+The limiting variables in this project include lead poisoning risk level, distance to highways, and forest type. <br><br>

 |Suitable habitat in East Georgia|Suitable habitat in Southeast Georgia|